xw1w1/xw1w1/README.md

 ### 'bout me

-I am a Java/Kotlin developer, primarily engaged in the development of Minecraft plugins and various types of Discord bots.
+lazy developer primarily engaged in the development of Minecraft plugins and various types of Discord bots.

 **What I'm up to?**